Table of Contents

 Concepts and terminology

 If possible, link to supporting articles when discussing new concepts and terminology, preferably sites with good accessibility support.
-This provides the reader with more detail on the subject without having to extend your article’s length.
+This provides the reader with more detail on the subject without having to extend your post's length.
 It is also provides an alternate way of understanding the subject you introduce.